Fulham 0-3 Tottenham Hotspur

 Corner, Fulham.
 Conceded by Kieran Trippier.

 Attempt missed.
-Harry Kane (Tottenham Hotspur) right footed shot from the left side of the box is high and wide to the left.
+Harry Kane (Tottenham Hotspur) right footed shot from the centre of the box misses to the right.
 Assisted by Dele Alli.

 Dele Alli (Tottenham Hotspur) wins a free kick in the attacking half.